hasanmohsin/hasanmohsin.github.io/_posts/2021-4-10-CSC412-ComSciCom-Entropy.md

 Now keep in mind the crux of the problem: we can't actually run these experiments, and we'll need to reason about these sequences in a different way.
 In fact, we'll appeal to the principle of indifference **on these sequences**.
 Since we don't have any other information, we'll say that all sequences are as likely to occur as each other.

 What does this mean for the probability assignments?
 It is possible for many sequences to give us the same "outcome counts" $\{ n_1, n_2, ... n_m\}$, and therefore the same assignment of probabilities.
-To calculate the number of sequences which give rise to some set of outcome counts $\{ n_1, n_2,... n_m\}, we can do some combinatorics.
+To calculate the number of sequences which give rise to some set of outcome counts $\{ n_1, n_2,... n_m\}$, we can do some combinatorics.
 There are $N!$ possible sequences we can observe.
 If $x_1$ occurs $n_1$ times, then there are $n_1!$ possible ways we can shuffle it around while giving the same count.
 Thus, for a set of outcome counts, we have $n_1! n_2! n_3! ... n_m!$ possible ways of shuffling the sequence while maintaining the counts.
 Thus:

 $$\begin{equation}
 W = \frac{N!}{n_1!n_2!...n_m!}
 \end{equation}$$

-Now we maximize $\logW$:
+Now we maximize $\log W$: